kaste/Package-x-Control/README.md

 and paste it again.
 Got it?  🤞😏

 This also works for URLs pointing at a pull request.
+Or forks.

 ## Goals